lorinachey/AI-ML-Practice/README.md

-# Machine-Learning-Practice
+# AI-&-Machine-Learning-Practice
-A repo for practicing with machine learning techniques.
+A repo for practicing with generative AI and machine learning techniques.